 Typically, I turn my elderberries into a delicious sauce, which is perfect for serving with ice cream or waffles.
 However, I always keep a few jars on hand to use as an antiviral treatment.

-The basic recipe below is a simple and low-sugar blend of tart elderberries and sweeter fruit.
-The chia seeds add fibre, protein and omega-3 fatty acids.
-They are also used to thicken the sauce.
+The basic recipe below is a simple and sugar-free blend of tart elderberries and sweeter fruits.

 Elderberries are typically ripe at the end of August and in early September.
 Here are a few ways to preserve your batch of elderberry sauce for the cold and flu season.